purestorage/helm-charts/README.md

-# PureStorage Helm Charts and PSO Operator
+# Pure Storage Helm Charts and PSO Operator

 # Installation of PSO Operator
 Follow instructions in the [operator.](./operator/README.md#overview)